UKDRI Research Associate

 A central component of neurodegeneration is the weakening of synaptic connections and ultimately their elimination, which is thought to correlate with disease severity.
 Synapse weakening is therefore fundamental in AD pathogenesis.
 Evidence suggests that hyperphosphorylation of tau (pTau), Amyloid-beta and/or other pathogens lead to the functional and structural dysfunction of synapse; more specifically through the aberrant synapse weakening mechanism reducing the expression of AMPA receptors.
 AMPA receptors are considered a major component of excitatory synaptic transmission and have a critical role of functional and structural plasticity in neurons, which underlies cellular/molecular mechanism of learning and memory.
 We have shown that phosphorylation of specific tau residues is necessary to induce weakening of AMPA receptor function and confirmed that the severity of pathology is correlated with weakening of AMPA receptor in AD patient post-mortem hippocampal tissue.

 The focus of this project is to explore a key question: which factors modulate the cellular and molecular mechanisms of ‘synapse weakening’ during dementia-associated pathology.
 Furthermore, we will explore if the protein interactomes of tau are differently regulated during disease progression in AD.

 The role will involve cell/molecular biology and biochemical techniques, multiphoton and super-resolution imaging, optogenetics.
 Specifically, protein assay, GST-pulldown, cell culture and sub-cloning skills are essential.

-This post will be offered on a fixed-term contract until 31 March 2023
+This post will be offered on a fixed-term contract for 18 months

 This is a full-time post - 100% full time equivalent